Khe Sanh (song)

 "Khe Sanh" is the debut single by Australian rock band Cold Chisel, released in May 1978 as a 45 rpm single, and named after the district capital of Hướng Hóa District, Quảng Trị Province, Vietnam.
 Written by pianist Don Walker, "Khe Sanh" concerns an Australian Vietnam veteran dealing with his return to civilian life.
 According to Toby Creswell's liner notes for the band's 1991 compilation album Chisel, the song is also a story of restless youth.
+A further context of the song is that "soldiers met a hostile reception on their return home".

+"Khe Sanh" is one of the most popular songs ever recorded by an Australian act and one generally seen as a resonant symbol of the Australian culture.
+Allmusic describes it as, "a song that will forever epitomize this period of Australian music."
+It has been included in the National Film and Sound Archive of Australia.

 Composition

-The song was sang by the lead singer Jimmy Barnes with a type of American accent.

 The mood of the song is typified by its first verse: